 I was a big user of Google Analytics because it works and it's easy, but I knew it wasn't right.
 And I was getting more and more annoyed by the fact that Google was benefiting so much from the data of people I was trying to help.

-It was not worth having such a useless vanity metric on Google when there are so many great and privacy-focused alternatives.
+It was not worth having such a useless vanity metric on Google when there are many great and privacy-focused alternatives.

 No more analytics

 I started by using this.
-However, it quickly turned out to not be ideal as they have only a 30 day retention period.
+However, it quickly turned out not to be ideal as they have only a 30-day retention period.

 So your data will only be valid for 30 days, which is not enough for most people.